List of Western subgenres: Weird Western

 The weird Western combines elements of the classic Western with those of other genres, particularly fantasy, horror and science fiction.
+This subgenre includes the steampunk Western subvariant, which incorporates the retrofuturistic elements of steampunk.
 The Wild Wild West television series, television movies, and 1999 film adaptation blend the Western with steampunk.
 The Jonah Hex franchise also blends the Western with superhero elements.
 The film Western Religion (2015), by writer and director James O'Brien, introduces the devil into a traditional Wild West setting.
 The Old Man Logan (2008–2009) graphic novel combines the elements of superhero and post apocalyptic fiction with Westerns.